 The auditor general would then track the amount of money collected from the tax, the amount actually spent on after-school programs, tutors and contests, and the amount of money used on the bureaucratic machinery required to collect and disburse the funds.
 Eventually, the office would add data on the math scores to assess the law's effectiveness and possibly offer recommendations on improving the program.
 If the law seems to be failing, the auditor general might order an investigation to find out why -- was the state hiring unqualified tutors?
 Were beverages vendors using a loophole to avoid paying the tax?

 An auditor general's office can also help resolve conflicts among state agencies.
 A state environmental commission might find that a commerce commission isn't reporting environmental violations properly.
 Keeping separate parts of the state government running smoothly together can be an important responsibility of the auditor general.

 Typically, an auditor general reports to the state legislature, which may request specific information or receive periodic updates.
 Some state's auditors report to the governor or to a committee within the legislature that in turn reports to the whole legislature.
 State laws will also mandate specific audits and compliance reviews.
 These completed audits are made public and presented to the legislature.

-For more information on civil service positions, please see the links on the next page.
+For more information on civil service positions, please see the links below.